Tour past tense

 • This unexpected news only strengthened my desire to hunt flamingos.
 I immediately expressed my determination to tour to the pirate island.
 (Past Simple)

-Along with tour, words are popular let off and overrun.
+Along with tour, words are popular concern and plug in.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.